 No matter how and when you prefer to plan, considering these questions and their value to you may just help you to keep on moving, far beyond the BeUpstanding finish line.

-(Stuck for ideas to sit less?
+(Stuck for ideas to move more?
 Click or tap here to learn how a quick walk could help you to get more creative!)

 A note from the Author